Olde Towne East: E.T Paul Company

 In 1890s, it opens as a blacksmith shop.
 However, due to the emerging popularity of the car, it quickly transformed itself.
 Within ten years it started to sell tires and continues to do so, making it the oldest tire dealership in the United States.

 E.T.
 Paul closed at the end of 2014 due to expansion on I-71.

 Other structures

 The W.H.
 Jones Mansion, Central Assurance Company, East Broad Street Commercial Building, and Orebaugh House, all represent "over half a century of distinct architectural styles".
 The Jones House sits on a stone foundation, with a slate roof, gables set above a circular tower flanked by tall, decorated chimneys.
 The Central Assurance Insurance Company is a 1940s Art Deco style building.
 Next to it is the Tudor style half-timbered 1920s mixed use East Broad Street Commercial Building, which housed the Jong Mea Restaurant.
 The downstairs portion was the family-run restaurant and the upstairs was the family's residence.
 Finally, the Orebaugh House, an 1880s Italianate home with a L-shaped porch and frieze style windows.

 Notable people

 Olde Towne East is and has been home to many notable people.

 The arts

-James Valentine (photographer), George Bellows Jr. (artist), and Alice Schille (artist).
-Aniana Toska.
+James Valentine (photographer), George Bellows Jr. (artist), Alice Schille (artist), and Aniana Toska (cultural critic).